What is the best location for residential buy to let?

 What happens if I am not happy with the management company?

 Look at your current property management agreement and check the terms and break clauses and subsequently give them written notice you will be terminating your agreement.
 Simultaneously find a new management & letting company you are happy with.
-Once you have agreed new terms, the transition process for you should be seamless.
+Once you have agreed on new terms, the transition process for you should be seamless.

 What are the risks of buying off-plan?